People around the world are using their time, talents, and treasures to overcome obstacles so they can serve others in the time of COVID-19.

-World Vision’s award-winning photographers travel around the world every year, capturing moments of God’s grace and faithfulness as we follow Jesus’ example to show unconditional love to the poor and oppressed.
-They bring back stories that inspire us to action and compassion.
+World Vision’s award-winning photographers travel the world to bring home stories of children and their families to inspire us to action and compassion.
+They capture intimate moments that illuminate God’s grace and faithfulness as we follow Jesus’ example to show unconditional love to the poor and oppressed.